 The model is empirical, consisting of a fitted quadratic function of the plane-of-array irradiance and air temperature (and their interactions), and the loss factor.
 The quadratic coefficients and the loss factor are fitted to measured inverter output (AC) data from a range of PV systems targeted at performance for specific countries.

 The model output is in terms of inverter output (AC) power.
 In cases where installed capacity data is in terms of module (DC) capacity, the model loss factors can be calibrated using inverter output (AC) power measurements.
 This approach does not invalidate the shape of model's power curves so long as very high inverter loading ratios (ILRs) (e.g. >1.25) are not so dominant amongst the fleet so as to overwhelm shading, soiling and other loss factors that drive the shape of the power curve.

 Solcast takes on the many challenges of producing live and forecast solar data, so that you don’t have to.
-And that means making the data as easy to access, validate and integrate as possible, which is made possible through our API Toolkit.
+That means making the data easy to access, validate and integrate.
 We provide instant access to live and forecast data products via this web interface, which is free to try.
 These include direct estimates of global, direct and diffuse solar radiation, as well as PV power output.